tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 								- IDEA: then I import each in the body of start_me_up and wrapper
 								- IDEA: in start_me_up, between the class definitions, I declare game_state
 								- DONE: create define_class_gs and define_class_other
-								- NOTES: Making progress but now define_class_other knows nothing about game_state... need to find a way to pass it in
+								- NOTES: Making progress but now define_class_other knows nothing about game_state... need to find a way to pass it in?
+								- NOTES: No, issue is that game_state has not yet been defined in wrapper
+								- DONE: updated description method so that game_state is not required
-								- TBD: pass game_state to define_class_other (somehow?!)
+								- TBD: pass game_state in to go method!!!
 							- TBD: troubleshoot dups
 							- TBD: test to ensure really, finally works
 							- TBD: full implementation of game_state._paths